-An active employee who suffers a work related illness or injury at any time during employment is eligible for a disability pension equal to 100% of base salary at the time a 50% or more disability occurs or a disability pension equal to 75% of base salary at the time a 30% or more disability occurs (agreement of the degree and/or presence of disability must be made by two out of three independent medical physicians selected by the Pension Board) but no less than the accrued service pension.
-Effective July 1, 2011, the second independent medical examination for the purpose of determing only the 75% permanent partial disability rating was eliminated.
-For service connected death, the benefit is based on 30% above the base salary of the deceased policeman.
-If a retired employee dies, the surviving spouse will receive 100% of the pension which the retired officer was receiving at the time of death.
+An active employee who suffers a work related illness or injury at any time during employment is eligible for a disability pension equal to 75% of base salary or 100% of base salary depending on the extent of the disability but not less than the accrued benefit.

+A non-service connected pre-retirement death benefit is based on 50% of base salary with a 10 years of service requirement.
+A service connected pre-retirement death benefit is based on 50% of base salary without a service requirement.
+Post- retirement spouse's benefit for those hired before April 11, 2016 is 100% of pension the retiree was receiving.
+For those hired after April 11, 2016, the retiree can elect an actuarially reduced joint and survivor annuity at retirement.
 Effective July 1, 2008, rather than the City maintaining a life insurance policy on retirees, the eligible beneficiary will receive from the Fund a \$4,000 lump sum pension bonus at the time of death.